 - The airline refused to give you a refund.

 Tell them you need all this to document your eligibility for refund.
-Don’t leave the counter without either a full refund or a written statement to this effect, on airline letterhead, legibly signed (preferably by the airline’s “Station Manager” for that airport).
-Don’t be put off by being told that “all the information is in the computer” and that you will have to follow up later.
+Don’t leave the counter without either a full refund or a written statement to this effect, on airline letterhead, legibly signed (preferably by the airline’s “Station Manager” for that airport), a printout of your PNR (reservation record) whowing that this informaitonn has been saved as “remarks” in the PNR.
+Don’t be put off by being told that “all the information is in the computer”, without youyr getting a printed copy, and that you will have to follow up later.

 Say something like, “I insist on either a full and immediate refund, or a letter signed by the station manager coinfirming that I presented myself for check-in on time, that you refused to transport me because I wouldn’t show ID or ‘consent’ to ‘screening’, that I requested a refund, and that you have refused to provide me with a full refund.
 I need this to document my eligibility for a refund.”